Boundaries & Consent in Tantra and Bodywork

 The Power of Saying Yes and No

-One of the most healing aspects of tantra is that it provides a space to explore the authentic expression of yes and no. In daily life, many people find it difficult to say no, especially in intimate or emotionally charged situations.
+One of the most powerful aspects somatic sex therapy and tantric healing is that it provides a space to explore the authentic expression of yes and no. In daily life, many people find it difficult to say no, especially in intimate or emotionally charged situations.
 They may override discomfort to avoid conflict or please others.
-Tantra creates a space where these patterns can be gently unwound.
+Tantric and somatic practices create a space where these patterns can be gently unwound.

 In this practice, a clear no becomes a sign of trust, not resistance.
 When a client says no and it is heard and honoured without hesitation, they begin to feel safer, more respected, and more open.
 This often allows for a deeper yes to emerge later — one that is rooted in genuine readiness rather than reaction or compliance.
 Betty Martin’s Wheel of Consent is an excellent tool for learning to feel more connected to one’s desires, and expressing them.